 - Use airplane mode strategically.
 On long flights, trains, or ferries, activating airplane mode saves battery and data.
 Connect to available WiFi if there is any.

 - WhatsApp and Telegram over data.
-Calls through these apps consume much less than an international call.
-Configure them for high-quality calls only when on WiFi.
+Calls through these apps consume much less data than an international call.
+Configure them for high-quality calls only when you are on WiFi.

 - Share connection carefully.
 Hotspot consumes data quickly, especially if there are other devices connected (laptop, tablet).
 Use it only when necessary.